vapoursynth/vapoursynth/doc/pythonreference.rst

 Color Family Constants
 ######################
-The color family constants describe a group formats and the basic way their color information is stored.
+The color family constants describe groups of formats and the basic way their color information is stored.
 You should be familiar with all of them apart from maybe *YCOCG* and *COMPAT* which is a special junk category for non-planar formats.
 These are the declared constants in the module::

    RGB